 Read our full PIA Review

-At #7 we have IPVanish.
-This is a decent product that could probably be higher, but isn’t due to several huge drawbacks.
+At #8 we have IPVanish.
+This is a decent product that could probably be higher on the best VPN services list, but isn’t due to several huge drawbacks.

 IPVanish has good security stats and features in terms of encryption, kill switch and other online privacy aspects.
 They own all of their 1,000+ servers in 60+ countries and have awesome speeds rivaling ExpressVPN or VyprVPN.
 So, what’s the issue?